 Monday, 29 November 2010

-This is what the Vlaams Belang had to say about the fantastic outcome of this weekend's referendum in Swizerland regarding the deportation of criminal immigrants.
+This is what the Vlaams Belang had to say about the fantastic outcome of this weekend's referendum in Switzerland regarding the deportation of criminal immigrants.
 What makes this result even better is the fact that the other parties put forward an alternative watered-down option with the intention of stealing the thunder of the Swiss People's Party (SVP).
-Happily, the good people of Swizerland are clearly more intelligent that the Establishment parties seem to think.
+Happily, the good people of Switzerland are clearly more intelligent that the Establishment parties seem to think.

 Well done SVP!

 29.11.2010 - One year after the introduction of a minaret ban, the Swiss have voted a bill of the Swiss People’s Party regarding the repatriation of criminal immigrants.
 From now on, immigrants that are convicted of sexual offences and crimes of violence, drug dealing and social fraud will automatically lose their residence permit and will be repatriated as soon as they have completed their sentence.

 If a similar referendum were to be held in Flanders, it would undoubtedly receive a wide majority of votes.
 Just like in Switzerland, there is a wide gap between the politically correct establishment and the public opinion in Flanders as well.
 The difference is of course that the Swiss can speak out on matters as these in referenda and the fact that the Swiss government is obliged to respect the will of the voters.

 In Belgium, however, there is no such thing as a binding referendum.
 What’s more is that the francophone parties have now introduced a bill which makes it even harder to repatriate criminal immigrants than it is now already – in 5 years time, merely 26 criminal immigrants have been repatriated to their country of origin.